timescale/docs/api/_hyperfunctions/heartbeat_agg/heartbeat_agg.md

           The liveness data for the heartbeated system over the provided interval.
   examples:
     - description: >
         Given a table called `system_health` with a `ping_time` column, construct an aggregate of system liveness for 10 days starting from Jan 1, 2022.
-This assumes a system is unhealthy if we haven't heard from in a 5 minute window.
+This assumes a system is unhealthy if it hasn't been heard from in a 5 minute window.
       command:
         code: |
           SELECT heartbeat_agg(